Does treating back pain also treat symptoms of anxiety and depression?

-In research published in the medical journal Spine, (1) a multi-national study led by the University of Sydney found a significant association between chronic low back pain and increased risk of depression and/or anxiety.
-But it is not clear whether back pain caused symptoms of anxiety and depression or if depression and anxiety caused symptoms of back pain.
+A 2017 paper published in the medical journal Spine, (1) showed the results of a multi-national study led by the University of Sydney in finding a significant association between chronic low back pain and increased risk of depression and/or anxiety.
+However the questioned remained whether back pain caused symptoms of anxiety and depression or if depression and anxiety caused symptoms of back pain.
 So what came first?
 They suggest that no matter which one came first, when combined, anxiety, depression, and back pain acted on each other and caused accelerated worsening of symptoms.

 Research: Patients suffering from back pain related to depression should avoid painkillers and NOT be recommended to spinal surgery

 As we know, chronic back pain under conservative care may mean pain medications for as long as possible until such time that surgery will be recommended because pain medications are no longer effective.

 Further compounding this research is a study from Brigham and Women’s Hospital and Harvard Medical School (4) that questions if opioid pain killers are effective for patients with depression and anxiety.
 Here the researchers found in patients with chronic low back pain psychiatric comorbidity (specifically, high levels of depression and anxiety) was a significant predictor of poor opioid treatment outcomes compared with chronic low back pain patients with low levels of depression and anxiety, including almost 50% less improvement in pain, increased side effects, and 75% more opioid misuse.

 Here is what they said: